dapr/quickstarts/CONTRIBUTING.md

 **Thank You!** - Your contributions to open source, large or small, make projects like this possible.
 Thank you for taking the time to contribute.

 ### Updating Quickstarts for new releases of Dapr
-1. Create a PR to create a new branch of of `master` named `release-<version>`, e.g. `release-1.3`.
+1. Create a PR to create a new branch of of `master` named `release-<version>`, for example `release-1.13`.
 This is the right place to put version dependent quickstarts, any stabilization work in the endgame of a release.
 [Example branch](https://github.com/dapr/quickstarts/tree/release-1.13).
 2. Create a PR to change to the global Dapr runtime version in `/.github/env/global.env` to be used by Dapr CLI in all CI/CD actions and tests.
 [Example PR](https://github.com/dapr/quickstarts/pull/976)
 3. Analyze checks/tests and push on maintainers to revert or address any breaks to existing quickstarts.
 4. Ensure clean tests that match stability in `master`.